Cotalker/documentation/docs/documentation/admin/admin_properties.md

 <br />
 <br />

-_Below you will find the description and notes for each field in the **Create collection** settings panel shown above._
+_Below, you will find the description and notes for each field in the **Create collection** settings panel shown above._

 | Field | Description | Notes |
 | ---- | ----------- | ----- |